Why NASA Is Setting Its Sights on Venus Again After Decades

 Beginning in 1961, the Soviet space program sent dozens of spacecraft to the planet on flyby, probe, and lander missions.
 Its Venus program achieved some of the greatest successes of human space exploration—including the first landing of spacecraft on another planet and the first photos from another world’s surface.

 A second wave of Venus missions kicked off with the European Space Agency’s 2005 Venus Express, whose findings suggested that the planet might be geologically active.
-The Japanese Aerospace Exploration Agency’s Akatsuki Orbiter launched in 2010 and is currently in orbit around Venus; the objective is to clarify the motion of the Venusian atmosphere and establish a planetary meteorology.
-The Indian Space Research Organization is planning to send an orbiter called Shukrayaan to Venus in 2024 to map surface and subsurface features, along with studying the atmosphere’s interaction with solar wind.
-Roscosmos, the Russian space organization, is planning a collaborative effort with European Space Agency scientists to launch an orbiter lander combo—the Venera-D—to study water content and seismic activity among other objectives in 2029.
+The Japan Aerospace Exploration Agency’s Akatsuki orbiter launched in 2010 and is currently in orbit around Venus; the objective is to clarify the motion of the Venusian atmosphere and establish a planetary meteorology.
+The Indian Space Research Organisation is planning to send an orbiter called Shukrayaan to Venus in 2024 to map surface and subsurface features, along with studying the atmosphere’s interaction with solar wind.
+Roscosmos, the Russian space organization, is planning a collaborative effort with European Space Agency scientists to launch an orbiter-lander combo—the Venera-D—to study water content and seismic activity among other objectives in 2029.
 Venus is seeing a scientific renaissance.

 At a more existential level, exploring Venus also allows us to determine whether microbial alien life exists (or existed) on the planet—phosphine or no phosphine.
-The new NASA missions will assist in that goal—with DAVINCI+ attempting to study climate change on the planet to determine past habitability and VERITAS analyzing the surface composition of Venus for comparisons with Earth.
-As humans, I believe most of us have an innate desire to determine if we truly are alone in our universe.
-And if like me, you are a space nerd, well then exploring Venus is just plain cool.
+The new NASA missions will assist in that goal, with DAVINCI+ attempting to study climate change on the planet to determine past habitability and VERITAS analyzing the surface composition of Venus for comparisons with Earth.
+I believe most of us, as humans, have an innate desire to determine if we truly are alone in our universe.
+And if, like me, you are a space nerd, well, then exploring Venus is just plain cool.

 Future Tense is a partnership of Slate, New America, and Arizona State University that examines emerging technologies, public policy, and society.